mmozuras/mmozuras.github.com/post/_posts/2025-04-27-personal-change.md

 excerpt_separator: <!--more-->
 ---

+This blog post was triggered by my manager and Vinted's CEO discussing his personal growth during the latest company all-hands.
+His honest and open reflection in front of the entire company caused me to reflect on some parts of my growth journey.

 When people talk about growth, they usually talk about adding new skills, habits, or knowledge.
 This form of growth feels exciting and fulfilling, as it often visibly expands capabilities and opportunities.
 Yet, another kind of growth is more challenging and, at least in my experience, more profound.

 <!--more-->